Instructions for adapting your code to an analysis pipeline

 Each script should be accompanied by a YAML file (.yml extension) that specifies inputs and outputs of that step of the pipeline.

-Markdown is supported for pipeline, script, input and output descriptions.
+Markdown is supported for pipeline, script, input, and output descriptions.
 See this CommonMark quick reference for allowed markups.
 These can include special characters, links, and images.

 Name and description

-YAML files should begin with a name, description, and authors of the script.
+YAML files should begin with a name, description, and the authors of the script.
 The name should be the name of the script described by the YAML file (script_name.R below).
-Save the file with the same name as the script that it describes but with a .yml extension (e.g. if the script is called my_script.R the YAML should be called my_script.yml)..
+Save the file with the same name as the script that it describes but with a .yml extension (e.g. if the script is called my_script.R the YAML should be called my_script.yml).

 Example: